scaleflex/react-cloudimage-responsive/README.md

 ###### Type: **String** | Default: **'#f4f4f4'** | _optional_

-Placeholder colored background while the image is loading or use it to set your custom placeholder image or gif
+Placeholder coloured background while the image is loading or use it to set your custom placeholder image or gif

 for example